AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 We rewrite the stack slots in two passes:

 1. Walk over the graph and choose an offset for each `Area`.
 1. Walk over the graph, keeping track of the stack pointer, and rewrite each address of a stack slot with an offset from the stack pointer.
+Also, insert adjustments to the stack pointer before and after proc points.

-NEED TO REWRITE THIS SECTION WITH RECENT CHANGES.
+The details are in cmm/CmmProcPointZ.hs (they have not yet been committed, but will be soon - Aug 4, 2008).